IBM/qux360/CACHING.md

 ## Validation Caching

-A powerful feature of PyQual's caching system is that it preserves **complete validation results** from topic extraction.
+A powerful feature of Qux360's caching system is that it preserves **complete validation results** from topic extraction.

 ### What Validation Data is Cached